 Robbins Hill Scenic Area marks the southernmost end of the Old Canada Road National Scenic Byway and offers fantastic views westward across the upper Kennebec River Valley and the High Peaks Region.
 Walking trails wind through open meadow on the broad crest of the hill and dip down into the forested section of the property.
 At the top of the hill, two picnic shelters provide a lunch site with a view and several picnic tables and benches scattered through the upper field give visitors room to find their own space.

-Sign Path: This is a short ADA-accessible path that leaves from the upper parking lot and traverses level ground towards the road where it ends at the roadside sign marking the start of the Old Canada Road National Scenic Byway.
+Sign Path: This is a short ADA-accessible path with a gravel surface that leaves from the upper parking lot and traverses level ground towards the road where it ends at the roadside sign marking the start of the Old Canada Road National Scenic Byway.
 The Sign Path can be linked with the Edge Trail to continue to the lower parking lot and then around the perimeter of the scenic area.

 Edge Trail: This is a 0.4 mile trail over grassy mown ground.
 The Edge Trail connects the Sign Path, lower parking lot, Woods Trail, and Lower Field Loop.
 Skirting the perimeter of the scenic area, the Edge Trail passes through both field habitat and 'edge' habitat along the border of the woods.
 Look for songbirds, grasshoppers and the old stone wall along this trail.